Monero: Transaction tracing research

 In April 2017, researchers highlighted three major threats to Monero users' privacy.
 The first relies on leveraging the ring signature size of zero, and ability to see the output amounts.
 The second, "Leveraging Output Merging", involves tracking transactions where two outputs belong to the same user, such as when they send funds to themselves ("churning").
 Finally, "Temporal Analysis", shows that predicting the right output in a ring signature could potentially be easier than previously thought.
 In 2018, researchers presented possible vulnerabilities in a paper titled "An Empirical Analysis of Traceability in the Monero Blockchain".

 In September 2020, the United States Internal Revenue Service's criminal investigation division (IRS-CI), posted a $625,000 bounty for contractors who could develop tools to help trace Monero, other privacy-enhanced cryptocurrencies, the Bitcoin Lightning Network, or other "layer 2" protocol.
 The contract was awarded to blockchain analysis groups Chainalysis and Integra FEC.

 In 2021, researchers presented a transaction-flooding attack against Monero’s transaction-graph privacy at the IEEE International Conference on Blockchain and Cryptocurrency.
 Under specific assumptions about transaction structure and fees, the "FloodXMR" attack modelled how an adversary who floods the blockchain with their own transactions could, over time, deanonymize a substantial fraction of new transaction inputs at relatively low cost.
-Subsequent protocol upgrades have increased Monero’s mandatory ring size and adjusted fee behaviour.
-The project’s 2022 "Fluorine Fermi" network upgrade, for example, raised the ring size from 11 to 16 and described this change as "the largest ever absolute increase in the base anonymity set (read: plausible deniability, or base privacy)" as well as improving the network’s resilience to attacks by malicious entities.